mondial3d/Mondial3d_Plugin_Blender/README.md

 5. Restart Blender to activate the plugin.

 ## Usage
 Once installed, the Mondial3D Plugin can be accessed from the Blender toolbar.
-For detailed usage instructions and tutorials, visit our [Documentation Page](#).
+For detailed usage instructions and tutorials, visit our [Documentation Page](#) (Comming Soon).

 ## Support
-If you encounter any issues or have questions, please check our [FAQs](#) or reach out to our support team through [Support Page](#).
+If you encounter any issues or have questions, please check our [Discord](https://discord.gg/vX7t5FGVgr) or reach out to our support team through [Support Page](https://www.mondial3d.com/about-us).

-## Contributing
+## Contributing to Mondial3D Plugin for Blender

+Invitation for Contributions:
-Contributions to the Mondial3D Plugin for Blender are always welcome!
-Whether it's bug reports, feature suggestions, or code contributions, your input helps make this tool better for the entire Blender community.
-Please read our [Contribution Guidelines](#) for more information.
+We cordially invite our users to actively participate in the ongoing development and enhancement of the Mondial3D Plugin for Blender.
+Your insights, whether in the form of bug reports, feature suggestions, or code contributions, are invaluable to us.
+Each contribution you make plays a significant role in refining and advancing this tool, benefiting the entire Blender community.
+We deeply appreciate your involvement and are committed to acknowledging the importance of your contributions to the success of this project.

+## Terms of Use and Data Contribution
+By downloading and using the Mondial3D Plugin for Blender to create 3D objects, users inherently grant us a non-exclusive, royalty-free, worldwide, perpetual license to use these 3D objects for the purpose of training and enhancing our Artificial Intelligence engines.
+This permission is integral to the continuous improvement of our AI's capabilities in understanding and processing 3D data.
+Your participation signifies acceptance of these terms, and we thank you for your trust and invaluable contributions to the Mondial3D Plugin for Blender.

-## License
+## License of Codes
-The Mondial3D Plugin for Blender is released under [specify license type].
-Please review our [License Agreement](#) for details.
+The Mondial3D Plugin for Blender is released under MIT

 ## Stay Connected
-Follow us on [Social Media Link] and join our community forums at mondial3d.studio and mondial3d.com for the latest updates, user showcases, and more!
+Follow us on [Linkedin](https://www.linkedin.com/company/mondial3d) and join our [Discord](https://discord.gg/vX7t5FGVgr) and [Telegram](https://t.me/mondial3d) for the latest updates, user showcases, and more!